Legislation update: How can fashion and lifestyle brands prepare for EU ecodesign requirements?

 Of course, implementing circularity requires a harmonised effort across the fashion industry to create more repairable products.
 That’s why the ESPR includes guidelines for product design that emphasise durability and recyclability.
 This means consumers will benefit from higher-quality, more sustainable products – and it will be easier to implement circular business models.
 Through smart collaboration across the value chain, brands and their partners can work together to create a more sustainable industry.

-And as more and more solutions to facilitate circularity become available, fashion and lifestyle brands will be much better equipped to navigate the evolving regulatory landscape.
+And as more and more solutions to facilitate circular supply chain become available, fashion and lifestyle brands will be much better equipped to navigate the evolving regulatory landscape.
 For example, the European Commission is planning to introduce a mandatory Extended Producer Responsibility (EPR) policy for textiles across the EU.
 This aims to reduce textile waste by increasing recyclability and facilitating the reuse of products.

 In addition, countries across the EU have enacted legislation to encourage more circular practices.
 For example, France’s 2020 Anti-waste law promotes the consideration of material recovery at the design stage and encourages reuse.3 Meanwhile, the Dutch National Circular Economy Programme 2023-30 aims to increase high-grade recycling capabilities.4 A 2022 Eurostat study found that the circularity rate (the proportion of material resources used that comes from recycled waste materials) was highest in the Netherlands (27.5%), followed by Belgium (22.2%) and France (19.3%).5